 The Spark with Tift Merritt: Culture Mill

+Registration for this event closes at 6:30 PM EDT on Thursday, October 21, 2021.
 Available on-demand for all ticketholders for 72 hours, beginning on October 21, 2021 at 7:30 PM EDT.
 Suggested ticket donation (per household) is $15.
 Tickets available starting at $0.

 Join us for The Spark with Tift Merritt featuring featuring Culture Mill founders Tommy Noonan and Murielle Elizéon.
 In this series, Grammy-nominated singer/songwriter and UNC alumna Tift Merritt returns to Carolina Performing Arts to take us behind the scenes in artist-to-artist video interviews that delve deep into the creative process.

 How do you light a spark?
 How do you make something true?
 How does art happen?
 What is mumbled on the way in the studio and how can we hear it?

 Welcome to The Spark.Tift Merritt

 A performing arts laboratory based in the village of Saxapahaw, North Carolina, Culture Mill is led by founders Tommy Noonan and Murielle Elizéon, dancers and choreographers with more than 35 combined years of professional experience teaching, choreographing, and performing throughout Europe, Australia, and the Americas.
 They have been commissioned by the North Carolina Museum of Art, the Maxim Gorki Theater (Berlin), and the American Dance Festival, amongst other revered presenters.